KumarRobotics/kr_mav_control/doc/MultiSim.md

 ```
  * This will launch 4 robots in simulator
  * Switch to the `Kill` tab in the `tmux` window and press `Enter` to close everything
  * `dragonfly$ID` namespace is used for each robot.
-Each vehicle can be interfaced with the quadrotor_control topics/services in this namespace.
+Each vehicle can be interfaced with the kr_mav_control topics/services in this namespace.
  * Use the rqt_kr_multi_mav_manager GUI to control all the robots.
 Wait until you see `==== Multi MAV Manager is ready for action ===` in one of the tmux pane.

 If MAVs need to be loaded in pre-defined start locations, create a CSV file to input X,Y,Z,YAW on each new line per MAV.
 An example csv is provided.